Choreography: Kyle Abraham in collaboration with A.I.M

 Performers: Kyle Abraham, Matthew Baker, Rena Butler, Chalvar Monteiro, Jae Neal, Maleek Washington, and Eric Williams

 The creation and presentation of Pavement is supported by the National Endowment for the Arts in cooperation with the New England Foundation for the Arts though the National Dance Project.
 Major support for NDP is provided by the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation, with additional support from the Community Connections Fund of the MetLife Foundation.
 Support from the NEA provides funding for choreographers in the early stages of their careers.

-Developed in part during a Choreographic Fellowship at the Maggie Allesee National Center for Choreography at Florida State University, Pavement was also created during a residency provided by The Joyce Theater Foundation, New York City, with major support from The Andrew W. Mellon Foundation as well as during a residency provided by The Joyce Theater Foundation, New York City, with major support from The Rockefeller Foundation’s NYC Cultural Innovation Fund and the Rockefeller Brothers Fund.
+Developed in part during a Choreographic Fellowship at the Maggie Allesee National Center for Choreography at Florida State University, Pavement was also created during a residency provided by The Joyce Theater Foundation, NYC, with major support from The Andrew W. Mellon Foundation as well as during a residency provided by The Joyce Theater Foundation, New York City, with major support from The Rockefeller Foundation’s NYC Cultural Innovation Fund and the Rockefeller Brothers Fund.

 The creation of Pavement was made possible, in part, by Danspace Project Commissioning Initiative with support from the Jerome Foundation.
 Pavement was developed, in part, during a creative residency at the Bates Dance Festival.
 Pavement is made possible, in part, by Lower Manhattan Cultural Council's Swing Space program.

 “Men call the shadow prejudice, and learnedly explain it as a natural defense of culture against barbarism, learning against ignorance, purity against crime, the ‘higher’ against the ‘lower’ races.” – W.E.B.
 Du Bois